-Can Employers Fire Employees for Legal Marijuana Use?Written by Marijuana Cannaisseur on Mar 28, 2019
+Can Employers Fire Employees for Legal Marijuana Use in AZ?Written by Chris Weatherall on Mar 28, 2019

 Well over half the states in our country have legalized marijuana use for medicinal or recreational purposes.
-Most of those have only legalized medical marijuana use, but 10 states have legalized it for recreational use, and more are expected to do so.
-There is overwhelming support for legalizing marijuana use throughout the country.
+Most of the states have only legalized medical marijuana use – that includes Arizona.

 Medical Marijuana Use

 It is legal to use marijuana for medical reasons in Arizona.
 However, you need to have a prescription from a doctor.

 In many states, firing employees for using marijuana for medical reasons is still possible.
 That is if they take a drug test and it comes back positive for marijuana.

 Fortunately, Arizona is one of the few states that has additional legal protections for those using marijuana for medical reasons.
 You cannot be fired for using marijuana or testing positive for it if you have been approved for medical reasons.

 Recreational Marijuana Use

 Is is still not legal in Arizona to use marijuana for recreational purpose, though many people believe that it is just a matter of time until that changes.

 Many are now lobbying to pass a bill legalizing recreational use of the drug.
 However, your employer can still fire you from your job.
 More so, you may face legal consequences.
 That is if you do not have a medical prescription and you are caught either using or possessing marijuana.
 If you are using marijuana or have test positive for it, you can still be fired even if you are in other states where recreational marijuana use is legal.